-Another thing to remember when creating your own recipe with pine tar, you should include it in the lye calculations as you would another oil.
+Another thing to remember when creating your own recipe with pine tar, is that you should include it in the lye calculations as you would another oil.

 Stir the 1 teaspoon of salt into the cold water.
 This is to help the soap release from the mold easier and is especially helpful if you’re using silicone molds.
 Once the salt is stirred in, pour in the lye.
 Make sure you’re wearing proper safety gear of goggles, long sleeves & gloves.
 This mixture gets hot fast and for a few moments will give off strong fumes that you should avoid breathing in.

 While the lye is cooling: Prepare your mold and measure the oils in a stainless steel, heat proof plastic, or enamel container.
-(I used the liner of an old crockpot.)
 Melt the coconut oil just until it turns liquid and mix with the other oils.
 Set the oils aside until ready to mix.
-(They can be around room temperature/80 degrees Fahrenheit too.)
+(They can be around room temperature too.)

 When you’re ready to make your soap, add the pine tar to the oils and stir until blended.

 Pour in the lye solution and stir with a heavy duty plastic or silicone spoon or spatula.
 You’ll notice the soap batter get thicker fairly quickly.
-Within four or five minutes of hand stirring, my soap batter looked like this:
+It may take around 4 to 5 minutes to thicken, stirring by hand, depending on temperatures used.